hlimach/File-System-Emulator/README.md

 Note: File must be opened, and in the appropriate mode for these commands to be accessible
 1. Write into file (writes from start into new a file, and appends into file with prexisting data)
    - wr
+   - text writing prompt exited by entering -1 in a new line and pressing enter
 2. Overwrite from specific position in file
    - wrat position
    - eg. wrat 45 starts overwriting from position 45 in file
+   - text writing prompt exited by entering -1 in a new line and pressing enter
 3. Truncate file to be of a specific size
    - trun size
    - eg. trun 300 reduces file size to be 300 bytes